schmelczer/great-ai/docs/how-to-guides/call-remote.md

 Let's send multiple requests at the same time to speed up the overall execution time.
 To do this, we will use the [call_remote_great_ai_async][great_ai.call_remote_great_ai_async] function.

 ??? note "Why is this possible?"
     Note, that in `server.py`, the inference function is declared `async`.
 This means that multiple "copies" of it can run at the same time in the same thread.
-Since, there is no CPU-bottleneck, the server has a quite large throughpout (requests responded to per second), but its latency will stay around 2 seconds due to the async `sleep` command.
+Since, there is no CPU bottleneck, the server has a quite large throughput (requests responded to per second), but its latency will stay around 2 seconds due to the async `sleep` command.

     If your great-ai server is not `async`, higher throughput can be achieved by running multiple instances of it, either manually, or by running it with multiple `uvicorn` workers like this: `ENVIRONMENT=production great-ai server.py --worker_count 4`